 “The Long and Winding Road” and “Let It Be” had become morning standards, so Paul’s performance for Dick wasn’t extraordinary.
 And to hear Paul tickle the ivories on “Maxwell’s Silver Hammer” was likewise unremarkable.
 But to hear a piano-based “Don’t Let Me Down” — with Paul alone on vocals with an obvious mastery of and affection for the material — and “I’ve Got a Feeling” are true oddities.
-The below clip covers a great deal of the music, along with dialogue that will be covered in the subsequent post (so don’t pay too close attention lest you’ll be spoiled!).

 Around the same time Paul headed over to the piano, George arrived at Twickenham for the final time.

 The greeting between George and Dick was warm, with the George offering thanks for a Christmas gift — a set of drinking glasses.

 Dick, who most assuredly had no idea George’s wife had walked out on him days earlier, could be excused for his response to the guitarist.

 “Useful.
 Something to drink out of.
 Or the wife can throw.”

 More on Dick James’ visit to Twickenham in the moments before George Harrison left the band coming in the next post, coming soon!

 4 responses to “Jan.
 10: Only the Northern Songs, Pt.
 1”